 Photo by Paul Ross.

 Judith Fein is an award-winning travel writer, speaker, teacher, and tripaholic.
-She is the author of LIFE IS A TRIP:The Transformative Magic of Travel.
+She is the author of THE SPOON FROM MINKOWITZ and LIFE IS A TRIP:The Transformative Magic of Travel.
 Her website is www.GlobalAdventure.us